Catherine Quayle MBACP

 07834 043 597

 Hello and welcome...
 Whether you are seeking a counsellor for the first time, or returning to therapy, I understand that even finding the right therapist can be daunting, and you may well just need someone to hear and understand you, right now.
-It's going to be so important to feel comfortable and safe with the person you are sharing your feelings and experiences with, which is why I offer a free first consultation where you can meet me and ask any questions before you decide whether I am right for you.
+It's going to be so important to feel comfortable and safe with the person you are sharing your feelings and experiences with, so our first session is your opportunity to meet me and ask any questions before you decide whether I am right for you.
 In the meantime, a little about how I work;